 Music for transitions in the classroom will help ensure smooth and chaos free transitions.
 There are several options when integrating music in the elementary classroom especially during transitions.

 Option 1: Play music during Homeroom or Morning Meeting time.
-Welcome students EACH day in your classroom or your online classroom with music.
+Welcome students EACH day into your classroom or your online classroom with music.
 Upbeat, positive, encouraging music can really turn someone's morning around.
 Check out my favs:

 "Good Morning" by Mandisa (*my absolute favorite)